stefanFramework/ip-challenge/README.md

 # IP Challenge

 This repository contains a RESTful API built in TypeScript that allows tracing IP addresses and gathering statistics from tracked data.
-The API is designed to handle high concurrency and can process between **1,000 to 5 million requests per minute**.
+The API is designed to handle high concurrency and can process **1,000+ requests per minute**.

 ## Features